NREL/HPC/docs/Documentation/Development/VSCode/vscode.md

 If your allocation is finished on Kestrel (e.g. at the end of the FY and your allocation will not be continuing to the next) or you otherwise anticipate no further need to use VS Code with Kestrel in this fashion, you may delete this entry from your SSH config file.

-#### Start a Job and Connect VSCode
+#### Start a Job and Connect VS Code

-SSH to Kestrel as usual (outside of VSCode) and use [sbatch](/Documentation/Slurm/batch_jobs/) or [salloc](/Documentation/Slurm/interactive_jobs) to start a job.
+SSH to Kestrel as usual (outside of VS Code) and use [sbatch](/Documentation/Slurm/batch_jobs/) or [salloc](/Documentation/Slurm/interactive_jobs) to start a job.
 (An interactive job with `salloc` is suggested, using a `--time` limited to only the expected duration of your working session with VS Code.)

 Wait until the job has started running, and take note of the node assigned to the job.
 Put the terminal aside, but leave the job running.

-Now use the Remote-SSH extension in VSCode to `Connect to Host...` and use the hostname of the node that your job was assigned.
+Now use the Remote-SSH extension in VS Code to `Connect to Host...` and use the hostname of the node that your job was assigned.
 For example, `<username>@x1000c0s0b0n1`.

-This should open a new VSCode window that will connect to the compute node automatically.
-You may begin browsing your home directory and editing files in the VSCode window.
+This should open a new VS Code window that will connect to the compute node automatically.
+You may begin browsing your home directory and editing files in the VS Code window.

 ### VS Code on Eagle